 But all this taught me a great lesson.
 The only way you can succeed in anything is by giving it the respect it deserves.
 And by respect, I mean giving it the required time and effort.”

 Jawad found himself without a regular source of income.
 He was quickly running out of money, so out of sheer desperation he turned to freelance writing.
 But he had already learned his lesson.
 This time he was determined to give his pursuit the respect it deserved.

 Going from $30 – $50 per Article to $350 – $400 per Article

-He decided to build his brand by specializing in online marketing and then getting his work published on the top blogs in that niche such as ProBlogger, Marketing Profs, etc.
+He decided to build his brand by specializing in the online marketing niche and then getting his work published on the top blogs in that niche such as ProBlogger, Marketing Profs, etc.

-Then, he’d look for potential clients and approach people and companies that not only weren’t advertising jobs, but often didn’t even know that they needed content.
+He then looked for potential clients and approached people and companies that not only weren’t advertising jobs, but often didn’t even know that they need content.